 “Success is walking from failure to failure with no loss of enthusiasm.” –Winston Churchill

 Resilience is a key ingredient in determining an individual’s ability to succeed in practically every aspect of life.
 But what is resilience exactly?
-It’s a skill set which defines the strength and speed of our response to adversity and it’s something we can work on throughout our lives.
+It’s a skill set that defines the strength and speed of our response to adversity and it’s something we can work on throughout our lives.

 Similar to how meditation teaches us to practice finding calm so we can get there when we need to, resilience is something we can build long before we face any kind of tragedy or difficulty.
 It’s really about learning what does it take for me to find strength in a tough situation and then being able to apply those skills when they’re most needed to cope with life’s inevitable obstacles such as: